avnlp/hyperparameter-tuning/README.md

 - The **Smoothing Constant (α)** maintains a decaying average of squared gradients.
 Using a decaying moving average of the partial derivative allows the search to forget early partial derivative values and focus on the most recently seen shape of the search space.

 - **The Exponential Decay Rate Moment Estimates (β1 and β2)** are used for smoothing the path to convergence, and for also providing some momentum to cross a local minima or saddle point.

-## Data:
+## Data

 ### Financial Phrase Bank

 The Financial PhraseBank dataset consists of 4840 sentences from English language financial news categorised by sentiment.
 These sentences then were annotated by 16 people with background in finance and business.